-Sunny skies.
-High 83F.
+Sunshine and clouds mixed.
+High 59F.
 Winds light and variable.

 Acquired in 1902, Big Basin Redwoods State Park is the oldest State Park in California and holds the largest continuous stand of ancient coastal redwood trees, which are some of the oldest and largest trees on the planet.